Leading Medicine Guide Logo

 Prof. Dr med.
 Clément Werner Specialist for spine and pelvic surgery in Pfäffikon

-As a renowned orthopaedic surgeon, Dr Werner specialises primarily in the sacroiliac joint, the spine and the pelvis.
+As a renowned orthopedic surgeon, Dr Werner specializes primarily in the sacroiliac joint, the spine and the pelvis.
 His international education in this field is impressive – and his experience is enormous.
 He has gained a first-class reputation in research and teaching through countless scientific contributions.

 • Sacroiliac joint arthrosis / arthropathy